gilesknap/gphotos-sync/README.rst

 * Some types of video will not download using the new API.
 This mostly is restricted to old formats of video file (in my library it is a subset of videos shot before 2010).
 Google is looking at this problem see https://issuetracker.google.com/issues/116842164
+* The API strips GPS data from images.

 Install and configure